- 95% response rate

 I believe one of the greatest gifts of couchsurfing is just offering a space.
 I lead a busy life and may not be available to hang out always, but maybe we have a quick exchange, or maybe you just get a nice place to rest your head.

 I have met many amazing people through the couch surfing platform.
-I have now had the honor of hosting some awesome people, and have been thrilled both to get to know them and to help them on their journeys.
-I've surfed a number of times so far and in some places the only friends I make are from couchsurfing.
+I have now had the honor of hosting awesome people, and have been thrilled both to get to know them and to help them on their journeys.
+I've surfed dozens of times and in some places the only friends I make are from couchsurfing.

 - womens rights